-■ Total revenue is R695, 3 million in 2018/19 and escalates to R773, 9 million by 2019/20.
-This represents a year-on-year increase of over 10 per cent for the 2020/21 financial year.

-- Revenue to be generated from property rates is R138 million in the 2018/19 financial year and stable at R30 million by 2019/20 which represents 0 per cent of the operating revenue base of the municipality and therefore remains a significant funding source for the municipality.
-Tariff increases have been factored in at 7 per cent for each of the respective financial years of the MTREF. - Services charges relating to Electricity constitutes the biggest component of the revenue basket of the municipality totalling R190, 9 million for the 2018/19 financial year, for the 2018/19 financial year services charges amount to 267 million, which represent 38.4 per cent of the total revenue base and grows by 2, 22 per cent per annum over the medium-term.
+- Total revenue is R648,5 million in 2019/20 and escalates to R684.8 million by 2020/21.
+This represents a year-on-year increase of over 5.6 per cent for the 2020/21 financial year. - Revenue to be generated from property rates is R110 million in the 2019/20 financial year and R 118.2 million by 2020/21 which represents 25.6 per cent of the operating revenue base of the municipality and therefore remains a significant funding source for the municipality.
+Tariff increases have been factored in at 7 per cent for each of the respective financial years of the MTREF. - Services charges relating to Electricity constitutes the biggest component of the revenue basket of the municipality totalling R274.9 million for the 2019/20 financial year, which represent 42.3 per cent of the total revenue base and grows by 7.5 per cent per annum over the medium-term.